aptech/docs/docs/pdallbalanced.rst

 Remarks
 -------

+This function takes long-form panel data.
+To transform wide data to long-form data see :func:`dfLonger`.

 This function assumes panel is sorted by group and date.
 Note that panel data can be sorted using :func:`pdSort`.

 A strongly balanced panel dataset contains the same time points for each group. :func:`pdAllBalanced` examines the provided dataset to determine if it meets this condition.